PSPReverse/amd-sp-glitch/attack-proof/attack-proof.md

 https://kdsintf.amd.com/vcek/v1/Milan/{id as hex string}?blSPL={Bootloader SVN}&teeSPL={Trusted-Exe.-Env.
 SVN}&snpSPL={SNP Firmware SVN}&ucodeSPL={µCode SVN}
 ```

-We provide the ASK/ARK, CEK and VCEK certificates that are needed for verification in the [attack-proof/certs](attack-proof/certs) folder.
+We provide the ASK/ARK, CEK and VCEK certificates that are needed for verification in the [certs](certs) folder.
 This is so that you can still check our signatures offline and in the case that AMD chooses to not provide the certificates for the compromised keys.

 Our verification script downloads the certificates from AMD if they are not present under `certs/ask_ark_(naples|milan).cert`.